Skip to content

 • Optional extension to October 15

-How to avoid double taxation (FEIE vs FTC)
+How to avoid double taxation between the US and Australia

 Most US expats in Australia avoid double taxation using either the Foreign Earned Income Exclusion or the Foreign Tax Credit.